christopherlewis95/CS480_Lewis/PA1/README.md

 ## Notes

 ### Shader files
-For the following project there is a shader directory that has two shader files:
+For the following project there is a shader directory that has two shader files: \n
-    1) LoadFragShaders.txt
+    1) LoadFragShaders.txt\n
     2) LoadVertexShaders.txt

 ### Shader Load Function